Thorpe, Surrey: Economy

 Official statistics of the 2011 Census reveal that the most significant sectors of employment were Transport & Storage, and Education with 12% and 11% of the workforce respectively.
 Reflecting national statistics of suburban areas, 0.4% of the population worked in agriculture, forestry, fishing, mining or quarrying.
 Across the less precise range of wide occupation categories, each had a considerable percentage of Thorpe employees; professional occupations was foremost among these, slightly higher than the next highest category, associate professional and technical occupations, followed by director or senior official level occupations.

-The village's most important landowner is Thorpe Park theme park, which is also a significant employer of the local population.
+The village's most important landowner is Thorpe Park Resort, a theme park which is also a significant employer of the local population.
 Junctions of motorways providing fast links to London Heathrow airport are accessible in the outskirts of the two adjoining towns.
 The American School in Switzerland, The American School In England and golf resorts such as Wentworth provide other sources of employment; landscaping being significant in neighbouring Virginia Water and the closest part of Berkshire beyond this, which is Sunningdale.

 Thorpe Industrial Estate/Business Park adjoining the village centre by Thorpe Park Lakes is home to Maranello Concessionaires, Ferrari's UK distributor.